Documentation structure for LLMs (llms.txt)

 For the latest major version of Docker:

-• current: This image is the current stable image.
-This is the default if no tag is selected.
+• default: This image is the current stable image.
+Jobs will default to this if no tag is specified.

-For the previous major version of Docker, we support a single tag following the format of dockerXX, for example, docker23 for Docker 23.
+For the previous major version of Docker, we support a single tag following the format of dockerXX, for example, docker27 for Docker 27.
 This tag will point to the latest patch version of the major release, and will be updated if any patch versions are issued upstream.
+We recommend using the default version.

 Critical CVE patches